Tommy Coyle (boxer): Coyle vs. Campbell

 These two fights helped set up a showdown with fellow Hull native and 2012 Olympic gold medallist Luke Campbell, with their highly anticipated fight eventually taking place on 1 August 2015.
 After being knocked down four times, Coyle was stopped in the tenth round.

 Coyle vs. Nurse

 After moving up to light-welterweight and scoring a points decision victory over Reynaldo Mora, Coyle challenged British champion Tyrone Nurse.
 Coyle lost a closely contested unanimous decision despite knocking Nurse down in the seventh round.

 Coyle vs. Dodd

-On 21 April 2018, Coyle fought Sean Dodd for the Commonwealth lightweight title.
+On 21 April 2018, Coyle fought Sean Dodd for the Commonwealth Boxing Council|Commonwealth lightweight title.
 Coyle managed to stop Dodd in the sixth round and win the belt.

 Coyle vs. Algieri

 On 1 June 2019, Coyle fought Chris Algieri, ranked #5 by the WBO at super lightweight, on the Anthony Joshua vs Andy Ruiz Jr undercard.
 After an entertaining first half of the fight, Algieri battered Coyle in the eighth round, which prompted Coyle's corner to pull him from the fight, awarding Algieri the victory.